JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 }

-because i instanceof byte b means "test if i instanceof byte, and if so, cast i to byte and bind that value to b".
+because i instanceof byte b means "test if i instanceof byte and, if so, cast i to byte and bind that value to b".

 The semantics of type patterns are defined by three predicates: applicability, unconditionality, and matching.
-We lift restrictions on the treatment of primitive type patterns, as follows:
+We lift restrictions on the treatment of primitive type patterns as follows:

 Exhaustiveness

-Integer ii = ...
+Byte b = ...

-switch (ii) { // exhaustive switch
+switch (b) { // exhaustive switch

 case int p -> 0;